DANCE-Lab/DANCE-Wiki/docs/study/recruitment.md

 [Coordinator Name]

 ### Confirmation Texts and Email
 Make sure to send the participant a confirmation text regarding the time and location of their appointment one week, 48 hours, and 24 hours ahead of the scheduled study visit.
-You will also send an email 24-48 hours (depending on time of scheduled visit) to the participant with a link to the REDCap self report scales and details regarding either in-person meeting point (for in-person visits, typically the HUP lobby) or the zoom link for virtual visits.
+You will also send an email 24-48 hours (depending on time of scheduled visit) to the participant with details regarding either in-person meeting point (for in-person visits, typically the HUP lobby) or the zoom link for virtual visits.
 Send a map with the HUP lobby location and parking suggestions in the confirmation email.

-### Confirmation and with REDCap and Zoom Link Email Script
+### Confirmation and Zoom Link Email Script

 Dear [Participant Name],

 Thank you so much for your interest in our study!
+Your appointment details:
+[remotely/in person at HUP]
+[date]

-Your appointment is scheduled [remotely/in person at HUP] on [date], and will consist of approximately two hours of puzzle-like games and tests on the computer and a two-hour clinical interview during which I will ask you about your medical and mental health history.
+Your participation will consist of approximately two hours of puzzle-like games and tests on the computer, a 10-30 minute clinical assessment during which you will be asked about your medical and mental health history, and a set of brief questionnaires that will ask you about your mood.

-[**Day of the week, M/D/Y, 00:00:** zoom link [here] or hospital location]

-I am also attaching a set of brief questionnaires to this email that will ask you about your mood.
-We also provide you with a collection of mental health resources in case you require any support outside of our research visit.
-We appreciate it if you can fill them out before our meeting tomorrow, but if you are unable to they can also be finished during the research visit.
-The questionnaires can be accessed [here].
+We are exploring how multiple sclerosis affects patients’ mental health and mental functioning.
+Because the majority of research on mental health has been conducted on medically healthy people, doctors are less well-informed about treating individuals with both medical and mental illnesses.
+With this study, we hope to help fill that gap and work towards improving patient care.
+I am attaching a copy of our study consent form to this email for you to look over.

-Please feel free to reach out via phone at [insert phone number] or email at [insert email address] with any questions!
+Please feel free to reach out via email [insert email address here] or phone [insert phone number here] if you have any further questions.

-Thank you so much for your participation.
-Have a great day!
+Thanks again for your interest and have a great rest of your day!

 Best,

 [Coordinator Name]